The topic for October 8th Developing Group came out of two events each which resulted in a realisations for Penny. This is what happened:An Epiphany

 , each one designed and annotated by a leading academic:

 Steven Pinker, Geoffrey Miller, Brian Boyd, and Mark Changizi.
-Four bio-cultural scientist-philosophers working at the forefront, the cutting edge—or whatever other spatial metaphor you choose that implies they are asking the biggest and most exciting questions about the origin of art.
+Four bio-cultural scientist-philosophers working at the forefront, the cutting edge — or whatever other spatial metaphor you choose – asking the biggest and most exciting questions about the origin of art.
 These questions matter, because they go to the heart of what makes us human.

 The MONA website is well worth investiagating.